 Growth: It’s fair to say the streaming market in the US is close to saturation.
 The big players are heavily vested in attaining and maintaining a dominant position as one of the top three choices of the potential US viewing audience, with niche streamers picking up their market share through global audience interest in their topic of interest, be it WWE, Surfing or Knitting.

 For the main players, growth will definitely come from global expansion, by taking their offering to international audiences and broadening their content to appeal to and come from, their respective regions.
-In this respect Netflix has a definitive head-start.
+In this respect, Netflix has a definitive head-start.
 Amazon and Disney have distinct advantages and Apple TV has the largest latent potential of all.

-Netflix may have had some audience consolidation in it’s homeland due to competitive forces (down 130,000 subs in Q3), but only 42% of their audience is US based, 30% is now in Europe with the balance in Asia and elsewhere.
+Netflix may have had some audience consolidation in its homeland due to competitive forces (down 130,000 subs in Q3), but only 42% of their audience is US based, 30% is now in Europe with the balance in Asia and elsewhere.
 Note to self: ‘Asia and elsewhere’ is a big potential market!

 It’s important to remember that Netflix has comparatively recently embarked on its international expansion, but has roughly 11% (165 million) of the global market of people with streaming Internet connectivity (around 1.5 billion).
-As the number of people with access to adequate streaming quality Internet connectivity rises (estimates 2-3 billion by 2025), if Netflix maintains that 11% market-share, that’s a potential subscriber base of around 330 million (multiply MONTHLY subscription revenue and add advertiser participation…..)
+As the number of people with access to adequate streaming quality Internet connectivity rises (estimates 2-3 billion by 2025), if Netflix maintains that 11% market share, that’s a potential subscriber base of around 330 million (multiply MONTHLY subscription revenue and add advertiser participation…..)
 Content production costs of $15 billion p/a are less concerning.

-Disney’s current content catalogue is largely ‘aged’ and they will need to ensure a steady stream of new, desirable content to keep position, which they can produce, license or buy.
-As a predominantly family oriented service, they will ultimately reach a saturation point where the natural attrition of growing families will be offset by new families subscribing, but at a point (a few years from now), substantial growth will need to come from a content diversification strategy.
+Disney’s current content catalogue is largely ‘aged’ and they will need to ensure a steady stream of new, desirable content to keep the position, which they can produce, license or buy.
+As a predominantly family-oriented service, they will ultimately reach a saturation point where the natural attrition of growing families will be offset by new families subscribing, but at a point (a few years from now), substantial growth will need to come from a content diversification strategy.

 Gaming: There’s no doubt gaming holds strong appeal on a global basis but this is a complicated market-place.
-The bulk of game time is spent on games that have a powerhouse of marketing muscle afforded by developers with deep pockets (Tencent, Epic, Nintendo et al).
+The bulk of the game time is spent on games that have a powerhouse of marketing muscle afforded by developers with deep pockets (Tencent, Epic, Nintendo et al).

 - Advertisers increasing understanding of the medium